 Synsepalum dulcificum is a West African plant that produces a red berry commonly referred to as miracle fruit (1).
 The berry has been used as a food sweetener and some cancer patients also use it to improve taste changes caused by chemotherapy.
-The phenolic and flavonoid compounds of miracle fruit have antioxidant activity (2)(3).
-The puff of the berries contains a glycoprotein known as miraculin that can alter taste perception from sour to sweet (1).
-Miracle fruit demonstrated antidiabetic effect by decreasing plasma glucose levels while improving insulin sensitivity in an animal model (4).
+The puff of the berries contains a glycoprotein known as miraculin that may alter taste perception from sour to sweet (1).
+Preclinical experiments found antioxidant (2) (3), antihyperglycemic (15) and cholesterol-lowering (16) effects.

 Miraculin is a glycosylated protein (7) that acts on the human sweet taste receptor of the tongue (hT1R2, hT1R3).
 It binds only in acidic conditions, which allows conversion of sour stimuli to sweet (8).
 The effects last 1 to 2 hours, although the intensity declines with time (9).
 Miraculin alters taste in primates but not in rodents (8).
 Maximum taste-modifying activity is observed at pH 3.0, which allows two key histidine residues to facilitate cooperative binding, dimerization and miraculin-to-receptor binding in an acidic environment (10).
 Only the dimeric and tetrameric forms of miraculin are active (11).
 In a weakly acidic environment, miraculin acts as a positive allosteric modulator; at neutral pH, it acts as an antagonist that can inhibit the activity of other sweeteners including sucrose, saccharine and aspartame (8).
 Results from another study suggest that miraculin binds hT1R2-hT1R3 as an antagonist at neutral pH and changes into an agonist at acidic pH (13).